cybercongress/go-cyber/docs/cyberd.md

 ## Conclusion

-We describe a motivated blockchain based search engine for web3.
-A search engine is based on the content-addressable peer-to-peer paradigm and uses IPFS as a foundation.
+We define and implemented a protocol for provable communications of consensus computers on relevance.
+The protocol is based on simple idea of content defined knowledge graphs which are generated by web3 agents using cyberlinks.
+Cyberlinks are processed by a consensus computer using concept we call relevance machine. `euler` consensus computer is based on the content-addressable peer-to-peer paradigm and uses `go-ipfs` and `cosmos-sdk` as a foundation.
 IPFS provide significant benefits in terms of resources consumption.
 IPFS addresses as a primary objects are robust in its simplicity.
 For every IPFS hash cyber•rank is computed by a consensus computer with no single point of failure.
-Cyber•rank is a spring rank with economic protection from selfish predictions.
-Sybil resistance is also implemented on two levels: during id generation and during bandwidth limiting.
-Embedded smart contracts offer fair compensations for those who is able to predict relevance of content addresses.
-The primary goal is indexing of peer-to-peer systems with self-authenticated data either stateless, such as IPFS, Swarm, DAT, Git, BitTorent, or stateful such as Bitcoin, Ethereum and other blockchains and tangles.
-Proposed semantics of  linking offers robust mechanism for predicting meaningful relations between objects.
+Cyber•rank is CYB weighted PagaRank with economic protection from sybil attacks and selfish voting.
+Every round merkle root of rank tree is published so every computer can prove to any computer a relevance value for a given CID.
+Sybil resistance is based on bandwidth limiting.
+Embedded ability to execute programs offer very exciting apps.
+Starting primary goal is indexing of peer-to-peer systems with self-authenticated data either stateless, such as IPFS, Swarm, DAT, Git, BitTorent, or stateful such as Bitcoin, Ethereum and other blockchains and tangles.
+Proposed semantics of linking offers robust mechanism for predicting meaningful relations between objects by a consensus computer itself.
 A source code of a relevance machine is open source.
 Every bit of data accumulated by a consensus computer is available for everybody if the one has resources to process it.
 The performance of proposed software implementation is sufficient for seamless user interactions.
-Scalability of proposed implementation is enough to index all self-authenticated data that exist today.
-The blockchain is managed by a decentralized autonomous organization which functions under Tendermint consensus algorithm.
+Scalability of proposed implementation is enough to index all self-authenticated data that exist today and serve it to millions of web3 agents.
+The blockchain is managed by a decentralized autonomous organisation which functions under Tendermint consensus algorithm with standard governance module.
 Thought a system provide necessary utility to offer an alternative for conventional search engines it is not limited to this use case either.
 The system is extendable for numerous applications and e.g. makes possible to design economically rational self-owned robots that are able to autonomously understand objects around them.

 ## References